ACMWM/acmwm.github.io/_pages/cypher.md

 <img id="logo" src="{{ site.baseurl }}/images/cypher.png" />

-We run a yearly hackathon in Swem Library, where students come from all over the country to spend a weekend hacking on fun projects with their friends!

-You can find out more information and sign up for the next one at:

-<a href="http://cypher.cs.wm.edu/" id="link">http://cypher.cs.wm.edu/</a>
+Unfortunately, due to the ongoing pandemic Cypher VI is being delayed.
+We will likely host a virtual event in Spring 2021, and an in-person event during the 2021-2022 academic year.

-If you want to be part of planning the hackathon join `#cypher` on our Slack.
+If you want to be part of planning the hackathon, join <a href="https://slack.com/app_redirect?channel=C0L4L3VTQ" target="_blank" rel="noopener noreferrer">`#cypher_vi`</a> on our Slack.